Godsheritage/Godsheritage/README.md

 <h1 align="center">Hello 👋, My name is Godsheritage</h1>
-<h3 align="center">I am a Front-end focused full stack eveloper with experience working with, HTML5, CSS and javascript.
-I really enjoy working with javascript and its freameworks like react, vue and node, I also work with wordpress and its customised themes, In my spare time i work with wireframes and UI/UX design in general as I also have a flare for design.
+<h3 align="center">I am a Front-end focused full-stack developer with experience working with, HTML5, CSS and javascript.
+I really enjoy working with javascript and its frameworks like react, vue and node, I also work with wordpress and its customised themes, In my spare time i work with wireframes and UI/UX design in general as I also have a flare for design.
 You can check out my linkedn at: https://www.linkedin.com/in/godsheritage-adeoye</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=godsheritage" alt="godsheritage" /></a> </p>